 If you know your event meets one of the criteria and that it is being held at a DNR managed boating access site, please fill out an event use permit application and submit it to the unit manager.

 If your event will take place somewhere other than a state park, boating access site or rail trail, please fill out an event use permit application for state forest land.

 State surface land use fee schedule – depending on nature of your event, monitoring fees and use fees may apply.
 DNR staff will review your application and determine a “level of use score” depending on the impact it will have on staff and the facility.

-- Non-licensed ORVs are being utilized.
+- Non-licensed motorized vehicles are being used.

 - DNR oversight is required.